-The third line of responsibility consists of internal I auditors.
-The function of Internal Audit is to provide independent assurance to the Board via the Audit Committee as to the risks the Company faces and the effective management of them.
+The third line of responsibility consists of internal and external auditors.
+The function of Internal Audit is to provide independent assurance to the Board via the Audit Committee as to the control risks the Company faces and the effective management of them.
 The Board of Directors sets the risk tolerance and monitors performance against that tolerance.
+The External Auditors attend the Audit Committee before and after the annual audit and members of the Committee have the opportunity to meet with the External Auditors in private if that is deemed necessary.